quicwg/base-drafts/draft-ietf-quic-http.md

 has been idle for longer than the server's advertised idle timeout, and SHOULD do so if approaching the idle timeout.

-HTTP clients are expected to use QUIC PING frames to keep connections open while there are responses outstanding for requests or server pushes.
+HTTP clients are expected to request that the transport keep connections open while there are responses outstanding for requests or server pushes, as described in Section 19.2 of {{QUIC-TRANSPORT}}.
 If the client is not expecting a response from the server, allowing an idle connection to time out is preferred over expending effort maintaining a connection that might not be needed.
-A gateway MAY use PING to maintain connections in anticipation of need rather than incur the latency cost of connection establishment to servers.
-Servers SHOULD NOT use PING frames to keep a connection open.
+A gateway MAY maintain connections in anticipation of need rather than incur the latency cost of connection establishment to servers.
+Servers SHOULD NOT actively keep connections open.

 ## Connection Shutdown